bohlinger/wavy/docs/index.rst

 Introduction
 ============
-**wavy** is an open source package (under development) with the aim of easing the task of wave model validation.
-The user can either choose in-situ observation files or remote sensing files to extract time-series and/or collocate with wave model output.
+**wavy** is an open source package with the main goal of easing the task of wave model validation and other metocean related tasks.
+The user can use in-situ observation or satellite altimeters for collocation, calibration, and validation.
+Variables that are commonly used are significant wave height, wind speed, and sea level anomaly but other variables can simply be added by the user.

 .. |ex1| image:: ./docs_fig_sat_waves.png
    :scale: 50